Dan Oates

-Daniel J. Oates (born January 2, 1955) is the former Police Chief of Miami Beach, Florida.
-He is also the former Police Chief of Aurora, Colorado He was also formerly the Chief of Police and Safety Services Administrator for the City of Ann Arbor, Michigan.
-Oates was appointed Chief of Police on August 20, 2001 after serving 21 years in the New York Police Department.
-In August 2002, Oates became Ann Arbor's first Safety Services Administrator.
+Daniel J. Oates (born January 2, 1955) is a career law enforcement official.
+He is a former chief of police for Miami Beach, Florida, Aurora, Colorado, and Ann Arbor, Michigan.
+Before becoming police chief in Ann Arbor in 2001, he served 21 years in the New York Police Department.
 He is a charter member of the federal Criminal Intelligence Coordinating Council.
 While with the Aurora Police Department, he was responsible for the criminal investigation of a 2012 mass shooting at a local movie theater, which was one of the largest mass shootings in American history.

 Personal life

 Oates was born in Hackensack, New Jersey.
 He lived in nearby Oradell, before moving with his family to Midland Park, New Jersey, where he attended grade school at Nativity School.
 When Oates was 14 years old, he reached the rank of Eagle Scout, the Boy Scouts of America's highest rank.
 He received the award from a Troop chartered to the Church of the Nativity in Midland Park.
 Oates is married and has two adult daughters.